Chem4Word/.github/profile/README.md

 We are on <a href="https://fosstodon.org/@chem4word" rel="me">Mastodon</a> - <a href="https://fosstodon.org/@chem4word" rel="me">https://fosstodon.org/@chem4word</a>

-You can indiviually sponsor us by donating at <a href="https://www.buymeacoffee.com/chem4word">Buy Me A Coffee</a>
+If you like our work, please consider donating at <a href="https://www.buymeacoffee.com/chem4word">Buy Me A Coffee</a>

 <!--